kovidgoyal/calibre/manual/faq.rst

 VoiceOver if you have it on.
 Also go to System Preferences->System->Universal Access and turn off the setting for enabling access for assistive devices in all the tabs.
-Another cause can be some third party apps that modify system behavior, such as Smart Scroll.
+Another cause can be some third party apps that modify system behavior, such as Smart Scroll and Default Folder X.

 You can obtain debug output about why calibre is not starting by running `Console.app`.
 Debug output will be printed to it.
 If the debug output contains a line that looks like::